 One of the latest developments in SEO is the social aspect.
 With the introduction of Search Plus Your World and Google+, Google has made social networks a core part of search ranking.

 And it’s my belief that commenting on blogs is a vital part of this social layering.
-In fact, you could get more clout with Google by having more articles on your blog, by writing guest posts, contribute to question and answer sites like Quora, and, of course, leaving more comments.
+In fact, you could get more clout with Google by having more articles on your blog, writing guest posts, contributing to question and answer sites like Quora, and, of course, leaving more comments.

 Google likes it when you contribute to the social web.
 So let’s look at a commenting strategy that will boost your social influence and improve your search ranking.